A GIFT OF APPRECIATED STOCK, BONDS OR OTHER SECURITIES

 Future (planned) gifts may take many forms, depending on the circumstances of the donors.
 The most common is the bequest - gifts made through your will or trust (such as a revocable trust).
 Others include life insurance, the charitable gift annuity, the charitable remainder trusts and the retained life estate.

-Your will or revocable trust may include deferred charitable gifts of cash, securities, real estate or personal property to Hillcrest Lutheran Academy and Lutheran Brethren Schools for their use, as directed by the Board.
+Your will or revocable trust may include deferred charitable gifts of cash, securities, real estate or personal property to Hillcrest Lutheran Academy for its use, as directed by the Board.
 Bequests can be intended for general purposes or designated for use in areas of your special interest - for example, endowment, scholarships or capital projects.